 Professional and community roles

-The ABWA Representative of Sydney (Educational and cultural World Assembly) (since 2015)
+The ABWA Representative of Sydney (Educational, cultural and religious international organization) (2014- 2015)

 Member of the Australian and New Zealand Comparative and International Education Society (ANZCIES)(since 2012)